anza-xyz/mollusk/README.md

 * `process_instruction`: Process an instruction and return the result.
-* `process_and_validate_instruction`: Process an instruction and perform a series of checks on the result, panicking if any checks fail.
+* `process_and_validate_instruction`: Process an instruction and perform a series of checks on the result.
+By default, failing checks cause a panic, but this behavior is configurable through `Mollusk::config`.
 * `process_instruction_chain`: Process a chain of instructions and return the result.
-* `process_and_validate_instruction_chain`: Process a chain of instructions and perform a series of checks on each result, panicking if any checks fail.
+* `process_and_validate_instruction_chain`: Process a chain of instructions and perform a series of checks on each result.
+By default, failing checks cause a panic, but this behavior is configurable through `Mollusk::config`.

 ## Single Instructions